 - Ensure you have setup your inventory according to the structure described within the Setup section.

-- Specify the Equippable, Consumable, and Multi Item categories within the Ultimate Inventory System Bridge.
+- Ensure the Equippable, Consumable, and Multi Item categories within the Ultimate Inventory System Bridge have been set.
 The Multi Item category is optional.

 - Create your Item prefab using the Runtime Item Pickup steps.
 Item Types from the Ultimate Character Controller do not need to be created as you should instead use the Item Definitions.